Coral Challenge Preview, Tips, Runners & Trends

 Coral Challenge Trainer Statistics

-The leading trainer in the Coral Challenge over the last 20 renewals is William Haggas, who has won the race two times, with those two winners coming from Mojito (2019) and Montatham (2020).
-There is one trainer who has not had the best of times in the Coral Challenge; David O'Meara has sent a total of 12 runners to the race without recording any wins.
+There are two leading trainers in the Coral Challenge over the last 20 renewals, with both William Haggas and Richard Hannon, who have both won the race two times.
+William Haggas winners have been with Mojito (2019) and Montatham (2020).
+Richard Hannon winners have been with Tigre Du Terre (2018) and Classic (2025).
+There is one trainer who has not had the best of times in the Coral Challenge; David O'Meara has sent a total of 13 runners to the race without recording any wins.

 Here are some of the top Coral Challenge trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):